opensorcerer20/quizapp/README.md

 - [x] hide settings for other modes

+- [ ] move deck functions into QuizScreen and out of App

+- [ ] unit testing and fix issue with next question

 - [ ] allow csv file (good for lists that go `q | a` in rows)
   - [x] make user pick type of file
     - [x] (E) extra FAB visible after pressing plus